RavanH/jetpack-module-control/readme.txt

 = Development =

 The project can be forked and or contributed to on [Github](https://github.com/RavanH/jetpack-module-control).

-All contributions -- be it in the form of feature requests, bugreports or code -- are welcome!
+All contributions -- be it in the form of feature requests, bug reports, translations or code -- are welcome!

 = Translations =